arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ~

 At [Oktavilla](http://oktavilla.se) we regularly start new projects.
-Over the years this has made us to come up with a few best practices to ensure that it is easy to take part in our projects and reduce errors.
-We use these in the majority of our projects, both internal and for clients.
+Over the years we have therefore come up with a few best practices to ensure that it is easy to take part in our projects and reduce errors.
+We use these in the majority of our projects, both internally and for clients.
 In the end we deliver high quality  web projects and this is one part of that process.

 In this blog post I focus on a few practices related to the technical side of things.
-Like setup and what think about when choosing tools and processes for a project.
+Like setup and what to think about when choosing tools and processes for a project.
 Each practice has a link or two in the end to resources with more information.

 Let's start out with the most important file in a project.

 ## The README file

-A project must have a README file in it's root directory.
+A project must have a README file in its root directory.
 It contains information on the project and how get started with it.
 A new team member should easily get a understanding of what this project is and how to get started working with it from reading this file.

 When writing the README think of the reader as a novice with basic knowledge of programming environments.
 Format the text with [Markdown](http://daringfireball.net/projects/markdown/) to make it easy for a reader to digest.
 Markdown is both easily read as source code and can be rendered as HTML (Github does this automatically for example).